Algorithms

 Basic Statistics (0-3): Standard statistical measures of the turbulence buffer.

 Signal Dynamics (4): - Zero-crossing rate: Fraction of consecutive samples crossing the mean.
 High ZCR indicates rapid oscillations (motion), low ZCR indicates stable signal (idle).
-Very fast to compute.

 Higher-Order Moments (5-6): Computed from the turbulence buffer (75 samples) for stable estimates. - Skewness: Asymmetry of turbulence distribution.
 Motion typically increases skewness. - Kurtosis: "Tailedness" of turbulence distribution.
 Motion produces heavier tails.

-Detailed Definitions
+Feature Definitions

 Zero-Crossing Rate: